moderndatacompany/dataos.info/docs/resources/instance_secret/repositories/git.md

 ## Pre-requisites

-To create an Instance Secret for securing AWS CodeCommit credentials, you must have the following information:
+To create an Instance Secret for securing Git repository credentials, you must have the following information:

 ### **Access Permissions in DataOS**